chunkydotdev/json/README.md

 This project demonstrates how to build a responsive navigation bar and integrate a simple web application that fetches and displays Chuck Norris jokes using the `api.chucknorris.io` API.
 It's a great example for beginners to learn about JSON, APIs, and basic JavaScript fetch operations.

 ## Features
-- Responsive Navigation Bar: Adapts to different device sizes using CSS and media queries.
 - Dynamic Data Fetching: Uses the JavaScript `fetch` API to retrieve jokes in JSON format from a public API.
 - Interactive UI: Allows users to generate new jokes on demand via a button click.